processing/processing-pi-website/content/tutorial/camera/index.md

 # Mini projects using the camera

-Using the knowledge about GLCapture class, we will build the following three projects using the camera:
+Using the knowledge about the `GLCapture` class, we will build the following three projects using the camera:

 - Using built-in image filters
 - Live histogram viewer
 - Using shaders for realtime visual effects

-Let's start with a simple project that will give you an idea of how to leverage GLCapture class and use it with built-in image operations in Processing.
+Let's start with a simple project that will give you an idea of how to leverage the `GLCapture` class and use it with built-in image operations in Processing.

 ## Using built-in image filters with camera (threshold, blur, etc)